bradleytechman/AltStore-Beginners-Guide/README.md

+# This is not updated anymore.
+Please follow the AltStore FAQ.

 # AltStore

  Since a lot of people have been asking how to use AltStore, sideload, or IPA files for apps such as YouTube; This guide will tell you how to use AltStore, sideloading, issues, and how to solve them.